-The National Institute on Drugs (NIH), estimates that over 100 million Americans suffer from chronic pain.
-Chronic pain does not just mean that the pain lasts longer than the time it takes for the body to heal; it is a considered a disease that impairs function, distorts the nervous system, migrates to other areas of the body, and can impact moods and decrease a person’s overall quality of life.
+The National Institute on Drugs (NIH) estimates that over 100 million Americans suffer from chronic pain.
+Chronic pain does not just mean that the pain lasts longer than the time it takes for the body to heal; it is considered a disease that impairs function, distorts the nervous system, migrates to other areas of the body, and can impact moods and decrease a person’s overall quality of life.

 Approximately 10.3 million people aged 12 or older in 2018 misused opioids in the past year.
-This number of past-year opioid misusers corresponds to 3.7 percent of the population according to The Substance Abuse and Mental Health Services Administration (SAMHSA).
+This number of past-year opioid misusers corresponds to 3.7 percent of the population, according to The Substance Abuse and Mental Health Services Administration (SAMHSA).

 What is Oxymorphone Used For?

 When a person is dependent on the drug and does stop taking Oxymorphone, the drug quickly leaves the body.
 Without the drug that the body is used to getting, it goes into opioid withdrawal.
 When it comes to oxymorphone dependence and withdrawal, people can have varying reactions.
-Because oxymorphone is a powerful narcotic, some people suffer from withdrawal even if they take the medication exactly as prescribed.
+Because oxymorphone is a powerful narcotic, some people suffer from withdrawal even if they take it exactly as prescribed.

 Signs of Oxymorphone Withdrawal Symptoms

 The early signs of opioid withdrawal include yawning, tearing eyes, and a sense of unease.
 People may begin to feel anxious about obtaining their next dose of the drug.
 These feelings may persist for several hours and will eventually lead to flu-like symptoms, such as vomiting.
 The timeline of an oxymorphone detox can vary by person, depending on their frequency and how they were using the drug.
 Detox can start from a couple of hours and last up to a couple of weeks.

 People suffering from oxymorphone withdrawal may also experience symptoms that include: